thanhtuancris/thanhtuancris/README.md

-### Hi there, I'm a Developer !
+### Hi, I'm TuanCR.
-- 🔭 I’m working at MinhHoangJSC !
+- 🔭 I’m working at MinhHoangJSC.
-- 👯 I have had experience in some small projects.
-- 🥅 2020 Goals: Earn much money
+- 🥅 Study hard
-- ⚡ Fun fact: I love to travel, play soccer
+- ⚡ Be yourself

 ### Connect with me: